seanmckinley/purest/README.md

 A simple to use library for Ruby, inspired by the WeAreFarmGeek's Diplomat gem (seriously, those guys are awesome), allowing for easy interaction with Pure Storage's REST API.

+## Disclaimer
+This started as sort of a labor of love/learning exercise, and sort of blossomed into this.
+That being said, it means a few things:

+1) I may have made some stupid mistakes in here, if so..so be it.
+Raise them in issues or submit PRs, and I'll gladly fix/merge if I feel the code submitted carries the spirit of my little project.
+Odds are I won't reject a PR unless you try to rewrite everything for some obtuse reason I don't agree with.

+2) I am not affiliated with Pure Storage, beyond the fact that my company uses their product.

+3) This isn't done.
+What I think of as the 'core' functionality is there- you can manipulate volumes, hosts, and host groups, along with the array itself.
+I still need to add in classes for ProtectionGroups, Alerts/Messages, SNMP Manager Connections, SSL, Network Interfaces, Hardware, Apps, and Users.

 ## Requirements

 To be captain obvious, this does require you have access to a Pure Storage array.